- Snow monkeys

 Day 12 Hiroshima

-Tour this thriving modern city, and pay a moving visit the Hiroshima Peace Memorial Park.
+Visit Okonomi village for lunch and try the celebrated Hiroshima dish of okonimiyaki, then pay a moving visit the Hiroshima Peace Memorial Park.
 Dedicated to the victims of the world’s first nuclear attack, and build on land flattened by the explosion, it is designed to advocate world peace and is home to museums, monuments and memorials.
-Stop in Okonomi village for lunch where you can try the celebrated Hiroshima dish of okonimiyaki, then move on to the coastal town of Onomichi for superb views across the Seto Sea and to see the Senko-Ji temple, which was founded in 806 AD.
-As Japan comprises of thousand of islands, you’ll cross over to Innoshima for a taste of traditional island life.
 B, L

 Day 13 Hiroshima to Osaka to UK